drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 More about my project at [ivan-sincek/scrapy-scraper](https://github.com/ivan-sincek/scrapy-scraper).

-Scrape the JavaScript files using [TruffleHog](#trufflehog).
+Scrape the JavaScript files using [TruffleHog](#trufflehog) or [File Scraper](#file-scraper).

 ### Directory Fuzzing

-**Don't forget that GNU/Linux OS has a case sensitive file system, so make sure to use an appropriate wordlists.**
+**Don't forget that GNU/Linux OS has a case sensitive file system, so make sure to use the right wordlists.**

 If you don't get any hits while brute forcing directories, try to brute force files by specifying file extensions.

-The following tools support recursive directory search and file search; also, they might take a long time to finish depending on the settings and wordlist used.
+The below tools support recursive directory and file search.
+Also, they might take a long time to finish depending on the used settings and wordlist.

 ### DirBuster